-The Dodge County Sheriff's Department is responsible for criminal investigations and referrals for prosecution.
-The PREA Compliance manager for FLCI explained that the facility conducts an administrative investigation along with the criminal investigation.
-In most cases the same deputy from the Dodge County Sheriff's Department would be assigned to handled criminal cases within the facility.
+The Columbia County Sheriff's Department is responsible for criminal investigations and referrals for prosecution.
+The PREA Compliance manager for CCI explained that the facility conducts an administrative investigation along with the criminal investigation.
+In suspected criminal cases a deputy from the Columbia County Sheriff's Department would be assigned to the investigation within the facility.
 The investigative staff would work with the deputy to complete the investigation.

-\115.71 (i) The agency shall retain all written reports referenced in paragraphs (f) and (g) of this section for as long as the alleged abuser is incarcerated or employed by the agency, plus five years.
+115.71 (i) The agency shall retain all written reports referenced in paragraphs (f) and (g) of this section for as long as the alleged abuser is incarcerated or employed by the agency, plus five years.

 The agency has adopted policy that complies with this standard.
 Executive Directive #72, Section XVII, H states, "Administrative and criminal investigations shall be documented in a written report to be retained for as long as the alleged abuser is incarcerated or employed by the DOC, plus ten years."
 The agency had produced its official retention schedule supporting the policy.
-An interview with a staff member in the PREA Coordinator's Office revealed that no PREA related reports have ever been destroyed.
+An interview with the PREA Coordinator Office revealed that no PREA related reports have ever been destroyed.

-\115.71 (j) The departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation.
+115.71 (j) The departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation.